funovus/editor-wiki/Data-Effect-Remove.md

 Removes a unit from the game.

 [](manual-wiki-start)
 Note that this will immediately remove and destroy the unit's actor, unless the actor has the [Preserve On Unit Remove](Data-Actor-Unit-Actor#preserve-on-unit-remove) flag enabled.
-Removing a unit does not trigger on-death effects (such as triggers, damage response behaviors, or deatg response behaviors.)
+Removing a unit does not trigger on-death effects (such as triggers, damage response behaviors, or death response behaviors.)
 [](manual-wiki-end)

 ## [](dcei.engine.proto.EffectRemove.which_unit)**Which Unit** {Which-Unit}